What is a Sales Funnel - Use, Application, Examples & More

 A sales funnel will help you pinpoint what's working and what isn't.

-Sales funnels have varying amounts of stages but boil down to: discovering your business > learning more > making a purchase.
+Sales funnels have varying numbers of stages, but boil down to: discovering your business > learning more > and making a purchase.

 Three, four, and six-stage models are available (and valid), but we'll focus on the six-step one as it's the most detailed of them all.